-All Staffing: including key personnel, are subject to robust, evidence based performance management processes these are monitored by the LGBs and CEO.
+All staffing, including key personnel, are subject to robust, evidence based performance management processes these are monitored by the LGBs and CEO.
 When reviewing the staffing structures, reviews of the successes and challenges of the academies as well as value for money are considered against expended funds on leadership staffing costs.

-An external professional advisor is used within the Performance Management process for all academy Headteachers and CEO.
+An external professional advisor is used within the Performance Management process for the CEO and all academy Headteachers.